DworkinLab/Protocols/Recipes.md

 **Note:** For routine use of PBS (for mountants for instance) homemade 10X PBS is fine.
 For applications for RNA extraction, we typically by PBS that is certified RNase free.

+There are many variants of PBS recipes.
+This one for 10X PBS is from the *Drosophila* protocols book (CSHL Press, 2000) page 656.
+It Makes 1L of 10X PBS.

+- 80 g NaCl
+- 2g KCl
+- 14.4 g Na_2HPO_4
+- 2.4 g KH_2PO_4
+- 800 mL milliQ autoclaved water.

 ## PBT (with Tween-20 as the detergent)